-In addition to our famous Tomato GrowPots, the Potato Growpot is an innovative planter designed to enable the layering up of potatoes in a unique and easy to manage way.
+In addition to our famous Tomato Planters, the Potato Planters are an innovative planter designed to enable the layering up of potatoes in a unique and easy to manage way.

 Made from 3 ‘collars’ and one ‘base plate’, the collars are placed on top of each other to extend the planter upwards as the potato plant grows – mimicking the layering process.

 Holds approx 60 litres of compost.

 Follow these guidelines for planting your potatoes in our Pots.

 - Second earlies: early to mid-April

 - Place seed potatoes in a bright (but relatively cool spot).